A Guide to Cybersecurity Certifications

 Note: Although intended for release in 2013, as of October 2014, DoD 8140 has not yet been fully implemented.

 More Security Certification Resources

-NICCS maintains an up-to-date listing of all cyber security and cyber security-related education and training courses offered in the U.S. The catalog currently contains more than 1,300 courses.
+NICCS maintains an up-to-date listing of all cybersecurity and cybersecurity-related education and training courses offered in the United States.
+The catalog currently contains more than 1,300 courses.
 You can search by proficiency level, delivery method, specialty area and keyword.

 It’s a few years old, but Josh More’s insider’s view on the pros and cons of certification makes for interesting reading.
 He has even developed a mathematical method for assessing the overall learning value of a qualification.

 Tom’s IT Pro has scores of articles and blog posts on security certification.
 We’re particular fans of Ed Tittel’s advice column, where he gives career guidance to security professionals around the world.